 Protect them well.
 Bring a coat/ jacket as it gets a bit cold out at sea.

-Bring your sunglasses, hat, and suncream!
+Bring your sunglasses, hat, and sun cream!

-How to Book Your Whale Watching Tour in Sri Lanka?
+How to Book Your Whale-Watching Tour in Sri Lanka

-For a tailor-made Sri Lanka tour including whale watching, feel free to reach us directly at , we will be more than happy to help you arrange your visit.
+For a tailor-made Sri Lanka tour, including whale watching, feel free to reach us directly at .
+We will be more than happy to help you arrange your visit.
 However, if you are looking for simply a day trip for whale watching, booking with your hotel is more recommended.

 What Our Clients Say About Us